Plan Your Visit

 This information is subject to change.
 Please check back for the latest updates.

-The Museum is open every day year-round except Fridays and all major holidays including Thanksgiving, Christmas, and Easter.
+The Museum is open every day year-round except Wednesday and Thursday and all major holidays including Thanksgiving, Christmas, and Easter.

 Tours at the Exchange Hotel Civil War Medical Museum are self-guided, and guests are allowed free roam of the Museum.
 Guests can purchase tickets in our gift shop on the day of their visit.